 Employers cannot deny pay for hours worked, and may not withhold pay for more than one pay period.
 If payment is delayed by more than one pay date, the student should contact Student Employment for assistance.
 It may be that hiring forms were not submitted, or there may be some other difficulty.

 To view your paycheck you can do it two ways.

 Login to MyCWU > Click Content in the upper left hand corner > Check the box next to View Paycheck > Click Save > Find the View Paycheck pagelet on your MyPage > Click View Paychecks

 Login to MyCWU > Main Menu > Human Resources > Self Service > Payroll and Compensation > View Paycheck

 Starting January 1, 2018, employers are required to provide paid sick leave (SL) to most employees under Initiative 1433 (I-1433).

 For more information please visit the Paid Sick Leave FAQs page.

-Visit the Recommended Learning for Students page for links and instructions.
+Visit the Recommended Learning - Students page for links and instructions.